Bayesian Nonparametric Common Atoms Regression for Generating Synthetic Controls in Clinical Trials: Application in Glioblastoma

-We apply two methods to make inference on the treatment effect: (i) the two-step IS procedure, where we first create equivalent patient populations using Algorithm \ref{algo:importance_resampling} and then proceed with inference on the treatment effect as if patients were randomly assigned to treatment and control; (ii) the model-based inference with an extension of the CAM model to include the outcomes $Y_{s,i}$, as described in Section \ref{subsec:treatment_effect}. \paragraph*{(i) Two-step IS procedure:} In preparation for inference, we start with a test for equivalence of the subsampled population in each of the $L=100$ repeat simulations.
+We apply three methods to make inference on the treatment effect: (i) \textit{IS-based two-step procedure}: Here we first create equivalent patient populations using Algorithm \ref{algo:importance_resampling} and then proceed with inference on the treatment effect as if patients were randomly assigned to treatment and control; (ii) \textit{Matching-based two-step procedure}: Operationally similar to (i) but now the Matching method discussed in Section \ref{sec:sim_study} is used to create equivalent patient populations; and (iii) \textit{Model-based inference}: The extension of the CAM model to include the outcomes $Y_{s,i}$, as described in Section \ref{subsec:treatment_effect}.

-In Figure \ref{fig:density_adjustment}, we plot the relative frequencies for each covariate in the two arms corresponding to the IS scheme and compare it with another scheme where control patients are chosen from the RWD randomly.
-Very different densities in the two arms under random resampling indicate significant differences in the covariate populations in the treatment and the RWD populations.
-The IS scheme clearly reduces the difference for most of the covariates.
+\paragraph*{(i) IS-based two-step procedure:} In preparation for inference, we start with a test for equivalence of the subsampled population in each of the $L=100$ repeat simulations.
+Figure \ref{fig:density_adjustment} plots the relative frequencies for each covariate in the treatment arm (red) and in the synthetic control arm constructed from the RWD using: (a) the IS sampling following Algorithm \ref{algo:importance_resampling} (green) and (b) random sampling (blue).
+Very different frequencies in the two arms under random resampling indicate significant differences in the covariate distributions between the treatment and the control arms.
+For most covariates, the differences are however greatly reduced by the IS scheme.

 Once we establish equivalence of the patient populations, we proceed with inference for the treatment effect.
 We use a Cox proportional hazard (PH) model \citep{coxph1972} and the logrank test \citep{logrank_test} to compare the survival functions.
-Figure \ref{fig:pvals_GBM} shows inference summaries over the $L=100$ repetitions.
-The figure shows histograms of $p$-values under $H_{0}$ (blue) and $H_{1}$ (red).
+The top panel of Figure \ref{fig:pvals_GBM} shows inference summaries over the $L=100$ repetitions.
+The figure shows the histograms of $p$-values under $H_{0}$ (blue) and $H_{1}$ (red).
 Under $H_{0}$, $p$-values are almost uniformly spread out over $[0,1]$.
-In contrast, under $H_{1}$ the histogram of $p$-values over repeat simulations is peaked close to zero.
+In contrast, under $H_{1}$, the histogram of $p$-values over repeat simulations is peaked close to zero.